komarovalexander/ka-table-site/pages/index.md

 [demos](#) [docs](#)
 ![ka-table](./images/main.png)

-## Like a Redux it implements "view - state - action - reducer" pattern
+## Like a Redux it implements "state - view - action - reducer" pattern

 ![Pattern](./images/pattern.png)

 All changes of grid performs by dispatching action, it means you have full control of Table and can control every change.
-It has default Reducer but another one can be added.
+It has default Reducer for state changing but another one can be added.
 Further more it easily integrates to Redux but also can be used without it.

 ## High view customisation